What are the requirements to participate in this program?

 Do students need to pay for class materials?

 Yes.
-Classes are based on the study Business Cases.
+Classes are based on the study of Business Cases.
 Students need to purchase the Business cases & textbooks or any other materials themselves.
 The fees differ from each course, but students must be prepared to pay approximately 2,000 - 4,000 JPY per course.

 Are the programs conducted in English?